 How to enable Back Tap and set up actions

 Back Tap is an extension of Apple’s accessibility features.
-To enable it, you’ll need an iPhone 8 or later running iOS 14.
+To enable it, you’ll need an iPhone 8 or newer running iOS 14 or later.

 - Open Settings, scroll down and tap Accessibility.